Linda Carter

 Linda Carter is a fictional character from the BBC soap opera EastEnders, played by Kellie Bright.
 She first appeared on 19 December 2013 and her casting was announced alongside her on-screen partner, Mick Carter (Danny Dyer).
 Linda was introduced as the new landlady of The Queen Victoria public house by new executive producer Dominic Treadwell-Collins as part of the Carter family.
 The introduction of Dyer and Bright was part of a large cast shake-up planned by new executive producer Treadwell-Collins in an attempt to improve ratings.
-She has been compared to original landlady Angie Watts (Anita Dobson), and Bright has said that she had based her portrayal of Linda on Angie.
+Known for her bright, usually pink outfits and high "bun" hairstyles, she has been compared to original landlady Angie Watts (Anita Dobson), and Bright has said that she had based her portrayal of Linda on Angie.
+In August 2026, it was announced that Bright had decided to leave the soap after 13 years.

 In May 2016, Bright announced that she was pregnant with her second child and would be taking maternity leave.
 Linda departed the series on 25 December 2016, but made two separate guest appearances in March and June 2017.
 She returned full-time on 7 August 2017.
 In March 2021, Bright announced her third pregnancy and departed six months later on 21 September 2021.
 Linda returned for two episodes, broadcast on 28 and 31 December 2021.
 She returned full-time on 4 April 2022.
 The character appeared in her 1000th episode on 12 October 2022.
-Bright took a break from the show on-screen on 22 July 2025 and will return later in the year.
+Bright took a break from the show on-screen on 22 July 2025 and returned on 15 December.